suneeta-mall/fable-flow/docs/fableflow-workflow.md

 ## Multi-Step Production & Community Workflow

-This document breaks down the FableFlow ecosystem into clear, readable steps showing how stories go from creation to publication.
+How stories go from creation to publication, step by step.

 ---

 ## Step 1: High-Level Overview

-The complete FableFlow journey from author to readers:
+The FableFlow journey from author to readers:

 ```mermaid
 %%{init: {'theme':'neutral'}}%%